coradek/Spark_NLP/README.md

 This repository serves as a playground for exploring Spark and Natural Language processing.

 To follow along in this exploration:
-* Navigate to this repos main directory:
+* Navigate to this repository's main directory:
 `$ cd spark_nlp`

 * run the data_setup python script: